axelson/scenic_asteroids/README.md

   * [ ] Pressing "m" will start multi player immediately
 * [ ] Test possibility of rendering the current scene to an html canvas
 * [ ] Set Phoenix Endpoint check_origin to a MFA tuple with Nerves.Network.status("wlan0").ipv4_address (and eth0, but preferring eth0)
+* [ ] Username max length of 8
+* [ ] don't allow login with username "console" since that is reserved

 The player javascript will record action states (not key states)
 Actions: